It was a government grant for homeowners in England to help pay for certain energy-efficient home improvements.

-How much of a grant you can get for ‘secondary’ energy-efficient improvements depends on the amount you’ll get for the ‘primary’ measure (insulation or low-carbon heating).
+How much of a grant you could get for ‘secondary’ energy-efficient improvements depended on the amount you received for the ‘primary’ measure (insulation or low-carbon heating).

-Those on the lowest incomes won’t have to pay anything towards their home improvements and could get vouchers of up to £10,000.
-You’ll need to receive certain benefits to qualify (see above).
+Those on the lowest incomes didn't have to pay anything towards their home improvements and could get vouchers of up to £10,000.
+You'd need to receive certain benefits to qualify (see above).

 Traders must be TrustMark approved or MCS registered to be able to do work in your home covered by the Green Homes Grant scheme.
-You'll need to choose from the government's list of accredited traders in your area.
+You'll need to use one from the government's list of accredited traders in your area.

 TrustMark is a government-endorsed scheme for tradespeople that vets their technical competence, customer service and trading practices.
 The Microgeneration Certification Scheme (MCS) certifies that low-carbon technologies that generate electricity and heat, and installers of them, meet quality standards.

-Solar thermal panels are eligible for funding as part of the Green Homes Grant.
+Solar thermal panels were eligible for funding as part of the Green Homes Grant.
 Also called solar water heating, this uses panels on your roof to heat water to use around your home.

 Applying for a voucher doesn't guarantee that you will get one.
-Wait until you have been issued a voucher before you commit to starting any work.
+Wait to see if you will get a voucher before you commit to starting any work.